 Bathrooms are decorated in soft-grey tiling with a suede-like softness, and there is a lavish array of L'Occitane toiletries.
 Spagna, Carrozze and Condotti have bathtubs and handheld rainfall showers, while Frattina and Babuino have rainfall showers (no bathtubs).
 The Junior Suite has a really luxurious bathroom with a Turkish hammam.

 Just around the corner is Crossing Corso Apartment, it's in a separate building but is still moments from the Spanish Steps.
-Guests get a fully equipped 1-bedroom apartment with 2 showers rooms, a living-dining area (with sofabed), kitchen and galleried snug.
-There's also a great concierge service so you can have as much or as little assistance as you like.
+Guests get a fully equipped 1-bed apartment with 2 showers rooms, a living-dining area (with sofabed), a kitchen and a galleried snug.
+And thanks to the great concierge service, you can have as much or as little assistance as you like.